cirosantilli/linux-cheat/ubuntu/apt-get.md

 | Supported   | Main          | Restricted        |
 | Unsupported | Universe      | Multiverse        |

+The list of all above packages can be found at: <http://packages.ubuntu.com/>

 In addition, there are also the `partner` sources.

 On new installs, Main and Restricted sources are enabled by default.